trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 > Each column in the search result table are sortable, where you can rearrange data in ascending or descending order by clicking the adjacent arrow(up/down) button, for flexible data analysis and visualization.
 - **Download Button**: Click on the [download](/docs/ug/ui/elements#download-button) button at the top of the alerts to get the alert details downloaded in the form of PDF and XLSX.
-- **Show All TCAs Button**: Clicking on the *Show all TCAs* button enables you to display the list of all Threshold Crossing Alerts configured from where you can again edit or delete that particular TCA.
+- **Show All TCAs Button**: Clicking on the *Show all TCAs* button enables you to display the list of all Threshold Crossing Alerts (TCAs) configured from where you can again edit or delete that particular TCA.
 - **Edit This TCA**: You can click on the *Edit this TCA* button to edit that particular Threshold Crossing Alert (TCA) that you are currently into.
 - **Filter Box**: You can use the *Filter* box on the upper right corner for a quick, simple search and to narrow down large datasets of alerts.